Contracting a crowd of heterogeneous agents

-On the other hand, the principal maximizes the following objective. where $U_p: \RR \mapsto \RR$ denotes the principal's utility function.
-We assume that $U_p$ is measurable and has polynomial growth. \begin{remark} Our formulation is well-suited to study contracting problems with an infinite population of heterogeneously interacting agents.
-The source of interaction can be located in the drift of $X$, the objectives of the Principal and Agent, and the reservation utilities.
-In particular, our method can be applied to models with graphon mean-field interacting agents. \end{remark}
+where $U_p: \RR \to \RR$ denotes the principal's utility function.
+We assume that $U_p$ is measurable and has polynomial growth.
+The additional integrability condition on $\xi$ in Definition \ref{def.admissible.contracts} ensures that the principal's objective is well defined. \begin{remark} Our formulation is well suited to studying contracting problems with an infinite population of heterogeneously interacting agents.
+Interactions can enter through the drift of $X$, the objectives of the principal and agent, or the reservation utilities. \end{remark}